bordoley/SQLitePCL.pretty/README.md

 ## [SQLite-Net](https://github.com/praeclarum/sqlite-net)

 SQLite-Net provides an ORM similar to the one provided by SQLitePCL.pretty to manipulate database objects.
 SQLite-NET is exceptionally well tested in the wild, and should generally be your default choice when being conservative.
-On the converse, SQLitePCL.pretty has extensive unit test coverage and is supports many newer features available in more recent SQLite versions.
+On the converse, SQLitePCL.pretty has extensive unit test coverage and supports many newer features available in more recent SQLite versions.